Photo by Jerry Zhang / Unsplash

 Choosing an HNCS Preset at Import and Which One Makes Sense for Most Images

-When you select a preset in the import dialog, Phocus applies that preset the moment the image first appears in the viewer.
+When you select a preset in the import dialog, Phocus applies that preset every time the image is rendered (HNCS is a render-time pipeline, not a one-time import operation — the first render just happens at import).
 This includes:

 • the HNCS tone curve